Finding Government Documents

 The federal and Texas governments gather information on a wide variety of subjects.
 Many of the resulting publications, called government documents, can be found in depository libraries, such as the Cornette Library.
 Naturally, any time you are researching a current affairs issue, such as educational reform in Texas or the current United States budget surplus, you would want to use government documents.
 However, you will also find information in government documents about everything from how to prepare heart healthy food to Native American religion, from monthly rainfall statistics for Amarillo to NASA jigsaw puzzles, from the battle of Guadalcanal to World War II posters.
 In other words, even when you don't think there may be something useful or unique in government documents, check anyway.

 Finding Texas Documents

-All Texas documents in the Cornette Library are included in the online library catalog.
+All Texas documents in the Cornette Library are included in the online online catalog.
 You can search for them by author, title, subject, keyword, and call number.
 When you find documents of interest listed, write down the location and the full call number.
 Texas documents are shelved in seven aisles east of the maps cases.
 If you have any trouble finding Texas documents, ask for assistance at the Documents Desk.
 In June 2011, the Texas State Publications Depository Program was severely curtailed.
 At this time, two copies of each publication remain with the Texas State Library and one copy each is distributed to Texas Tech University and the University of North Texas.